Add browse icons

 Default background

-Sonos currently adds a default background (#D8D8D8) color to icons on dark and light modes.
-This means in light mode, if you provide a transparent image with no background, it will render as transparent (See examples above).
+Sonos currently adds a default background colors to icons on dark and light modes.
+This means in light mode, if you provide a transparent image with no background, it will render as transparent.

 This is currently provided to ensure readability but should not be relied on.
 You should ensure your images are readable on both a light and dark background.